Marcus Furius Camillus (consul): Career

 Information about his early career is not known but if he had followed the cursus honorum he would probably have been 33 years old at the time of his consulship in 8 AD.
 This was the normal age for a man of patrician rank to become consul under the Principate as opposed to during the Roman Republic when the minimum age was 40.
-From this information we can guess that he had been a Quaestor (1 BC), an Aedile (2 BC), Praetor (5 BC) and a governor of a small province before becoming Consul.
+From this information we can guess that he had been a Quaestor (1 BC), an Aedile (2 AD), Praetor (5 AD) and a governor of a small province before becoming Consul.

 In 17 AD he was named Proconsul of Africa and inherited a war against the Numidian insurgent Tacfarinas.
 The war proved to be a difficult one because the tribes of this region did not live in towns which the Romans could attack.
 Camillus then had to fight a tough campaign of guerrilla warfare against the tribes who were very adept at this type of war and would not be easily subdued.

 The revolt seems to have erupted over the construction of a road through the tribal areas.
 The coalition included the Gaetuli (from who the revolt was named) Cinithians (who Tacitus asserts were unwilling participants), Garamantes, Moors and Musulanians themselves and was the largest revolt against Roman rule in Algeria during the whole of the Roman occupation.